Internet Engineering Task Force: Topics of interest

-The IETF works on a broad range of networking technologies which provide foundation for the Internet's growth and evolution.
+The IETF works on a broad range of networking technologies that provide the foundation for the Internet's growth and evolution.

 Automated network management

 It aims to improve the efficiency in management of networks as they grow in size and complexity.
-The IETF is also standardizing protocols for autonomic networking that enables networks to be self managing.
+The IETF is also standardizing protocols for autonomic networking that enable networks to be self managing.

 Internet of things

 It is a network of physical objects or things that are embedded with electronics, sensors, software and also enables objects to exchange data with operator, manufacturer and other connected devices.
 Several IETF working groups are developing protocols that are directly relevant to IoT.

 New transport technology

-Its development provides the ability of internet applications to send data over the Internet.
-There are some well-established transport protocols such as TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) which are continuously getting extended and refined to meet the needs of the global Internet.
+Its development gives internet applications the ability to send data over the Internet.
+There are some transport protocols such as TCP (Transmission Control Protocol) and UDP (User Datagram Protocol), which are continuously getting extended and refined to meet the demands of the global Internet.